xcart/xcart-docs/_pages/kb_en/modules/shippingeasy/integrating_your_store_with_shippingeasy.md

 layout: article_with_sidebar
 updated_at: '2016-12-29 12:54 +0400'
 identifier: ref_KhhQlZLM
-title: Integrating your store with ShippingEasy
+title: Integrating Your Store with ShippingEasy
 categories:
   - User manual
 published: true